Focus-Points

 5 Currently supported for Fuji, OM System (subjects, faces) and Sony, Olympus, Pentax (faces).

-Download the latest release and see detailed installation instructions.
+Download the latest release or see detailed installation instructions.

 If you have any questions, comments or suggestions for improving this plugin, please share your feedback in Focus-Points Discusssions.